-They tell me to “speak those things that be not as though they were” and “God will use this for your good” but I just had the worse panic attack of my life so far.
+They tell me to “speak those things that be not as though they were” and “God will use this for your good” but I just had the worst panic attack of my life so far.
 Are you punishing me?

 Is my faith weak or nonexistent for not believing you’ll heal me when the hallucinations of my abuser are more real, more constant than your supposedly loving touch?

 It got to the point where my heart just broke because I couldn’t see how a good God could not only allow this to happen but then just sit back and watch the aftermath unfold with not even so much as a whisper of recognition in response.
 “So, this is who you truly are,” my heart concluded.

 I told Michael tonight that my heart was dead and that I missed the days of my youth when faith was blind, easy, and I repressed my intellectual side, as it is way easier to relax on the back of Christian theology and apologetics than sit in the lap of God and let Him hold me or whatever.
 I told him that in looking at God through the lenses of trauma, I was having trouble trusting God’s love, sovereignty, and ultimate plan.
 His response shook me.